thecodemancer/Curated-Notebooks/README.md

 ### Music Transcription with Transformers

 Interactive demo of a few music transcription models created by Google's Magenta team.
-You can upload audio and have one of our models automatically transcribe it.
+You can upload an audio and get the transcription.

 https://colab.research.google.com/github/magenta/mt3/blob/main/mt3/colab/music_transcription_with_transformers.ipynb